 These days, Americans are generally well-aware of the dangers of asbestos.
 Many also know that, aside from construction, the maritime industry was one of the largest consumers of asbestos and asbestos products.
 This was not only true in the civilian shipping industry and marine merchants, but also for the U.S. Navy, which used massive quantities of asbestos and related products.

 Sailors working on their ships, in shipyards and on naval bases had no idea they were being exposed to a deadly toxin every day.
 They also had no idea that when they were at a land-based duty station or their ship was at port, they were taking the asbestos fibers home, and possibly harming their loved ones when these fibers clung to their clothing, hair and vehicle seats.
-These are called “take home” asbestos cases, and they are one of several types of mesothelioma lawsuits handled by the Law Offices of Jeffrey S. Glassman in Boston and the surrounding area.Why Was Asbestos Used by the U.S. Navy?
+These are called “take home” asbestos cases, and they are one of several types of mesothelioma lawsuits handled by the Jeffrey Glassman Injury Lawyers in Boston and the surrounding area.Why Was Asbestos Used by the U.S. Navy?

 It is often said there is nothing worse than a fire at sea.
 A fire can quickly consume even a large vessel, leaving sailors stranded in the water, struggling to avoid succumbing to drowning or hypothermia.
 For that reason, heat-resistant insulation material is essential.
 For many years, asbestos served that purpose.

 Asbestos has unique physical properties, including the natural ability to withstand heat, fire, caustic chemicals and electricity – all things that are found on naval vessels and vital to modern ship functions.